-The postmortem process in which tissues and macro molecules in human bodies breakdown into simple organic matter over time.
+The postmortem self-digestion and degradation of a human cadaver. process in which tissues and macro molecules in human bodies breakdown into simple organic matter over time.

 human tissue

 An aggregation of similarly specialized human cells (skin, muscle, fat, organ, and bone) united in the performance of a particular function.